LinerSu/nyu-pl-spring-20-rec/Week 01/README.md

 ### Lexer
 - Def.
 A lexer is a component to take a sequence of characters (program code) and generates several tokens to represent those inputs.
+  - Lexer: Text → Tokens

 - Overview
 <p align="center">
 <img src="img/lex.png" height="50%" width="50%">
 </p>

-- Remember, the following regular expressions are not the basic expressions, but they can be converted back to the basic as follows:
+- Remember, the following regular expressions are the extended expressions, but they can be converted back to the basic as follows:
 <p align="left">
 <img src="img/extregex.png" height="50%" width="50%">
 </p>